drhsqlite/fossil-mirror/www/tls-nginx.md

 your nginx configuration is too complicated for Certbot’s `--nginx` plugin to understand.
-It attempts to rewrite your nginx configuration files on the fly to achieve the renewal, and if it doesn’t put its directives in the right locations, the ACME verification steps can fail.
+It attempts to rewrite your nginx configuration files on the fly to achieve the renewal, and if it doesn’t put its directives in the right locations, the domain verification can fail.

+Let’s Encrypt uses the [Automated Certificate Management Environment][acme] protocol (ACME) to determine whether a given client actually has control over the domain(s) for which it wants a certificate minted.
+Let’s Encrypt will not blithely let you mint certificates for `google.com` and `paypal.com` just because you ask for it!

 Your author’s configuration, glossed above, is complicated enough that the current version of Certbot (0.28 at the time of this writing) can’t